jazzsequence/web-development-contract/updates.md

 6. **Minor code changes and updates** Developer agrees to perform minor code adjustments and "tweaks", as needed.
 Updates are to be no more than 1 hour total development time.
 Further updates or changes deemed necessary will require a separate Development Plan.

 7. **Payment** Updates and Maintenance will be billed at the standard hourly rate of $75/hour.
 Invoices will be sent once a month, on the third Thursday of the month.
+Payments are expected to be received within 30 days of the invoice being sent.

+8. **Termination of services** If payment is not received within 90 days, this contract is assumed to be terminated and no further update services will be performed by the Developer.
+Customer then has the option to pay the balance, in full, if they wish to retain or resume site maintenance and update services.

-8. **Stock images** Customer is responsible for any stock photography required for the site.
+9. **Stock images** Customer is responsible for any stock photography required for the site.
 Developer agrees to advise and implement stock imagery as necessary.